Culinary Arts 12

 Physical Geography 12

-This course covers both the physical and human-created systems of the world in the study of people, places, environments and their interrelationships.
-It examines closely the Nature of Geography, Systems of the Earth, and Resources of the Earth.
-Through this course, students will be able to develop an analytical understanding of how local, regional, and global environments affect them and ways to maintain the balance of those systems for future sustainability of Earth’s resources.
+This course covers the physical and human-created systems of the world by studying people, places, environments and their interrelationships.
+It closely examines the Nature of Geography, Systems of the Earth, and Resources of the Earth.
+Through this course, students will be able to develop an analytical understanding of how local, regional, and global environments affect them and ways to maintain the balance of those systems for the future sustainability of Earth’s resources.

 Required Prerequisites: Social Studies 10